Vergennes Union High School: Student life

-Extracurricular activities include sports, jazz band, pep band, the Commodore singers choral group, an annual musical production, German club and the FFA.
+Extracurricular activities include sports, the Commodore Jazz Band, pep band, the Commodore singers choral group, an annual musical theater production, the math team, the Green Team, and the FFA.

-The Vergennes Union High school band is led by director Sue O'Daniel, who has often had students attend music festivals such as Districts, All States, New Englands, and even the all Eastern music festival.
+The Vergennes Union High school band is currently led by director Parker Mann, who has often had students attend music festivals such as Districts, All States, New Englands, and even the all Eastern music festival.
+The VUHS chorus and Commodore Singers is led by Cailin O'Hara.

 An alternative learning program called the Walden Project takes place in Monkton and is run through the Willowell Foundation.

 Athletics

-The school competes in Division II, except where noted.
+The school competes in Vermont Division III, except where noted.
 Sports include cheerleading, lacrosse, indoor and outdoor track and field, soccer, basketball, baseball, wrestling, golf, rowing, and cross country running.